Melasma Treatment Melbourne

 Oral medication

-There are severe oral medications that can be used to treat melasma, like oral tranexamic acid.
-Traditionally, it has been used to stop bleeding, particularly during menstruation or post-dental extraction, but in smaller doses can be used to prevent the formation of melanin in response to UV radiation.
+There are severe oral medications that can be used to treat melasma.
+Traditionally, these types of medications have been used to stop bleeding, particularly during menstruation or post-dental extraction, but in smaller doses can be used to prevent the formation of melanin in response to UV radiation.

 Who is a suitable candidate for melasma treatment?